 - Clockwork Gennai from Oboru-maru's Live A Live chapter is one of these, he is the one who placed all the traps on the castle.

-- The Deception series of video games (including the most recent entry, titled Trapt in the United States) - the player character in each game is anywhere between 'mostly harmless' and 'completely helpless' in direct combat, but possesses the ability to create powerful magical traps.
+- The Deception series of video games (including PS2 side entry Trapt) has the player character in each game be anywhere from 'mostly harmless' and 'completely helpless' in direct combat, but they possess the ability to create powerful magical traps.
 Gameplay mostly consists of setting up a lethal series of traps, and then standing around looking vulnerable in the right spot to lure enemies into the line of fire.

 - The Demoman class in Team Fortress 2 and its predecessors is based around planting sticky bombs to ambush opponents (when its not being played as a melee class).